 In the far future, the Doctor and his friends have been captured and are being repeatedly interrogated by the ruthless Houlbrooke (Annabelle Dowler), who seems to believe that the Time Lord is responsible for the terrifying fascist government currently ruling over Earth.
 Meanwhile, back in 2020, young Gemma (Venice Van Someren) encounters the enigmatic Curator (Tom Baker), a mysterious old man who seems to know all about her.
 But how are these two events connected?
 Well, you’ll have to listen to find out.

 Suffice it to say, as the boxset finale there’s not very much I can say about this episode without spoiling it.
 Again, there’s some impressive character focus here, though that does mean that the story perhaps drags a little in the middle.
 Despite that, the central interrogation conceit is well done, and there’s a stonker of twist at the end which, while perhaps a little obvious, certainly sets a lot of things in motion for the next couple of sets.

 Overall, a fine end to a very strong boxset!

 Wow!
-I thought Stranded 1 was good (as I say, it was my favourite release of last year) but this one has completely blown it out of the water.
+I thought Stranded 1 was good (as I say, it was my favourite release of last year) but this one is just as good.
 The best release of 2021 so far, this boxset is a masterclass in storytelling, with some engaging plots, brilliant character moments and beautiful performances from all involved.
 Along with Benji Clifford‘s magnificent music and Jamie Robertson‘s strong sound design, this is a fantastic production all round.
 I’m excited to see how the story continues in Stranded 3, which releases later this year.
 Highly recommended.